 Back to the Future

-It’s easy to dream up a million reasons why having full control over time would be simply awesome.
+It’s easy to dream up a million reasons why having full control over time would be awesome.
 Running late for work?
-Just click back 15-20 minutes.
-Can’t wait for your favorite TV show to start?
-Just twirl ahead a couple hours or so!
+Just click back 15 minutes.
+Can’t wait for the big game to start?
+Just twirl ahead a couple hours!

-We imagine this trivial time control would be a fantastic addition to our lifestyle, but truthfully, it’s really all about our desire for instant gratification, right?
-We want quick, convenient solutions for everything.
-In fact, sometimes we even get upset or anxious when God doesn’t provide us with time-machine type results to our prayers.
-Didn’t the “Welcome to Christianity kit" come complete with a speed-control knob for God’s will?
+We imagine the ability to bend time would be a fantastic addition to our lifestyle, but it reveals something deeper about our desire for instant results.
+We love quick, convenient solutions for everything.
+In fact, sometimes we get frustrated when God doesn’t provide us with time-machine-type answers to our prayers.

 Mary and Martha certainly felt this way in John 11.
-These two sisters longed to turn the clock back so Jesus could come heal their brother, Lazarus, before it was too late.
-They wished Jesus had changed His plans to fit their particular needs.
+The two sisters longed to turn the clock back so Jesus could heal their brother, Lazarus, before it was too late.
+They wished Jesus had changed His plans to match their particular needs.
 “Lord, if only you had been here, my brother would not have died…” (John 11:21; 32)

 Mary and Martha learned a dramatic lesson that day: God is not bound by time or circumstances.
-After Jesus raised Lazarus back to life, they understood that knowing God and seeking His Will had nothing to do with instant results or their perception of what would be best.
+After Jesus raised Lazarus back to life, they understood that faith isn’t about instant results.
+It’s about trusting His purpose.
 Even in the most dire circumstance, God still had a plan.

-We’ll never be able to control time, but we believe in a God who dwells outside of time.
-We may never understand when and why God chooses to work, but we can peacefully and faithfully proclaim, “I am trusting You… You are my God!
-My times are in Your hands…” (Psalm 31:14-15).
+We’ll never be able to control time, but we believe in a God who dwells outside of it.
+We may never understand when or why God chooses to work, but we can peacefully and faithfully proclaim, “I am trusting You… You are my God!
+My times are in Your hands.”
+(Psalm 31:14-15)

 – Ron Reid